bhisaac/5eFP/5eFP-SRD.md

 You discard your action during your turn to use most game features, spells, and attacks.

-## Reaction

-**_You discard your reaction to use certain game features, spells, and situations_.** A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.

-The opportunity attack is the most common type of reaction.

-## Object Interaction (Interact with Object)

-You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
-When an object requires your action for its use, you take the Use an Object action.
-This action is also useful when you want to interact with more than one object on your turn.

-You gain one free object interaction each turn.
-Additional object interactions discard your action.

 ## Attack

 **_Discard your action to Attack_.** The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.